ICJA Workcamps in Deutschland

 Region: Bedheim castle is located in the west of Thuringia, close to the Bavarian border.
 Next bigger town is Coburg (28 km away).
 Bedheim is surrounded by the extraordinary beautiful Franconian landscape.

 Remarks: Some basic knowledge of German or English is recommended.
-Please bring rain and working clothes as well as swim suits, a sleeping bag, slippers, towels and warm pullovers with you.
+Please bring rain and working clothes as well as swimsuits, a sleeping bag, slippers, towels and warm pullovers with you.
 You can also bring a map, pictures or special food items from your country.

 Terminal: Bedheim is 8 km from the train station of Hildburghausen and 15 km from the train station of Bad Rodach.
+Nearest airports: Leipzig, Frankfurt/Main, Nuernberg.

 Verein